thitlwincoder/browser_data/README.md

 ```
 ## Usage

-Before start you must need to download [sqlite3.dll](https://github.com/thitlwincoder/browser_data/blob/main/example/sqlite3.dll) for use this package.
+Before starting, you must download [sqlite3.dll](https://github.com/thitlwincoder/browser_data/blob/main/example/sqlite3.dll) for this package.

-If you want to get `default` browser from device :
+If you want to get the `default` browser from the device :

 ```dart
 import 'package:browser_data/browser_data.dart';

 var browser = defaultBrowser(sqlite3Path: './sqlite3.dll');
 ```
-You can use also with a specific browser.
+You can also use it with a specific browser.
 ```dart
 var browser = Chrome(sqlite3Path: './sqlite3.dll');
 ```

 To get `history` from a browser.
-You can limit history count.
+You can limit the history count.

 ```dart
 var outputs = await browser.fetchHistory(limit: 10);